Security

 3. TLS

-How to set up your e-mail certificate in Outlook
+How to set up your e-mail certificate

-2. Install the digital ID on your computer.
+2. Install it on your computer.

 3. In Outlook, navigate to the File tab, click Options, then Trust Center, and select Trust Center Settings.